-Victoria Falls is a bucket list item to be sure, but there are also many options for activities and day trips when visiting the area after you’ve seen the falls.
+Victoria Falls is a bucket list item to be sure.
+There are, however, many options for activities and day trips when visiting the area after you’ve seen the falls.
 We skipped out on bungee jumping and the helicopter rides over the falls to take a day trip to Chobe National Park in Botswana – about a 90 minute drive (not including border crossing).
 There are a variety of companies that coordinate these day trips and I think they’re probably all about the same.
 We booked our entire southern Africa trip through Giltedge Africa and this day trip through the local transfer/guide service.
 You can also make arrangements through your hotel when you arrive (given you have a few days).

 Now that you’re safely in Botswana, get ready to safari!
-The first half of the time is spent on a what I would call a patio boat on the Chobe River which is the border between Botswana and Zambia.
+The first half of the time is on a patio boat on the Chobe River which is the border between Botswana and Zambia.
 There are quite a few boats on the water with you, which helps spot animals in the water and on land.
 These crocodiles were sunbathing along the shore.
 I know he looks hungry, but actually crocodiles open their mouths like that to cool off.
 It was a bit intimidating at first though!
 They sit so still!

 One of the most remarkable things I noticed when we were in Victoria Falls and Chobe National Park was how far the skies seemed to go.
 It felt as though you could see forever.
 With perfectly blues skies and clouds, I couldn’t stop ogling!

 If you followed along on my trip on Instagram Stories, you know that I went to Africa scared of hippos.
 They seem so cute, but they’re big and have a terrible temper.
 To cement my fears, every local who I mentioned my fear to would look at me very seriously and tell me I was right to fear them!
-So you can imagine I was completely calm and collected when we saw these guys and gals in the water.
+So you can imagine I was completely calm and collected when we saw this herd in the water.
 Totally chill.
 Hah!
 Luckily we didn’t get too close to them in the water, but I was still on edge…

 Just like the impala, and many other animals, hippo pods are all females and children with one male leader and periodically other males try to take over.
 This guy had recently lost his efforts to take over that hefty pod pictured above.
 He was sent to the corner (of the marsh) and when he got too close for comfort, the herd leader let him know!
 I can’t say for sure, but I think we saw this guy later in the day a little too close for comfort…